Best Shielding Gas for Auto Body Panels

 - Choose pure argon when welding aluminum.

-- Match the gas to the joint for better bead control.
+- Match the gas to the metal and joint for better bead control.

 How 75/25 Shielding Gas Improves Sheet Metal Welds